gatsbyjs/gatsby/packages/gatsby-plugin-create-client-paths/README.md

 # gatsby-plugin-create-client-paths

 Use this plugin to simplify creating a “hybrid” Gatsby app with both statically rendered pages as well as "client-paths".
-These paths exist exist on the client only and do not correspond to `index.html` files in an app's built assets.
+These paths exist on the client only and do not correspond to `index.html` files in an app's built assets.

 ## Usage